PacificCaribou/pacificcaribou.github.io/README.md

 Enjoy!

-## Credits
+## Credits/Stack

-This site was made by PacificCaribou.
+This site was made by PacificCaribou using React/Tailwind.

 ## License